Adam Howden: BioWare games

-Shulk (Xenoblade Chronicles and Super Smash Bros)
+Shulk (Xenoblade and Super Smash Bros)

 After a successful November 2010 audition for an unidentified Nintendo role-playing game, Howden was offered the role of the protagonist, Shulk, in the English dub of Xenoblade Chronicles.
 Thus, his recording, helmed by Justin Villier at Side UK, happened over four straight weeks—as opposed to the Dragon Age and Tintin recordings, which occurred in separate stages set according to their productions' situations.

 Howden's performance had to correspond to the character's design and the casting director's desires: a bold and intelligent young adult who slowly becomes more mature during his quest, with, as Howden was told, "a neutral English voice, not posh sounding, but should sound educated."
 So Howden applied a tone which, as he says, "is not completely different from my own voice, it's a variation of my own voice.
 How I was when I was 19, probably!"
-To ensure his acting corresponded well to Tetsuya Takahashi's intentions, he listened to the Japanese voice track to match the emotion for each scene.
+To ensure his acting corresponded well to Tetsuya Takahashi's intentions, he listened to the original Japanese performance by Shintarō Asanuma to match the emotion for each scene.

 The recording team worked with a translator and Nintendo producer to create a faithful localization of the storyline, adjusting the translation as issues arose.
 For instance, if a character's mouth animation didn't match with the voice actor's performance, the crew would either shorten or lengthen the dialogue while keeping fidelity with the original's intent.
 And if the crew had questions over certain lines or terms, the translator would help them.

 Howden described it as "a philosophical game.
 It explores our place in the universe, do we really exist, God, do we make our own fate or are we on a set course, as well as love, revenge, and friendship."
 He stated that he was proud of Xenoblade and wished the game had gotten more recognition for its merits.
 His performance was applauded and the entire voice cast earned a "Best Vocal Ensemble in a Video Game" nomination in 2013 at the BTVA Video Game Voice Acting Award.

 Howden has reprised his role as Shulk for Super Smash Bros. for Nintendo 3DS and Wii U (2014), the Challenge Battle downloadable content (DLC) for Xenoblade Chronicles 2 (2017), Super Smash Bros.
 Ultimate (2018), Xenoblade Chronicles: Future Connected (2020), and Xenoblade Chronicles 3: Future Redeemed (2023).
-He has also voiced other characters in the Xenoblade Chronicles series, including the "Classic" Male Avatar in Xenoblade Chronicles X (2015), the Architect and Tantalese Knights in Xenoblade Chronicles 2 (2017), and the Nopon Archsage in the Challenge Battle DLC for Xenoblade Chronicles 3 (2022).
+He has also voiced other characters in the Xenoblade series, including the "Classic" Male Avatar in Xenoblade Chronicles X (2015), the Architect and Tantalese Knights in Xenoblade Chronicles 2 (2017), and the Nopon Archsage in the Challenge Battle DLC for Xenoblade Chronicles 3 (2022).